Papan07/Ecommerce-Follow-Along/README.md

 ### **🛠️ Milestone 21: Created frontend for Address**
 ✅ Created route for Add Address Page in Frontend.
-✅ Create from for adding address.
+✅ Create form for adding address.
 ✅ stored address using useState Hook.

+### **🛠️ Milestone 22: Created backend for Address and attach with frontend**
+✅ Created backend endpoint for handeling address.
+✅ Created backend endpoint with frontend.